-And what do all these doomsday scenarios have in common?
-Us.
-They are all manmade problems that have escalated with the speed of a bullet over the last 100 years.
-Estimates are that by the year 2035, we will be at a tipping point where our efforts will no longer make a difference.
+All these doomsday scenarios are man-made problems that have escalated over the last 100 years.
+Estimates are that by the year 2035, human civilization will have reached tipping points where efforts to correct problems will no longer make a difference.

-The Karma Constitution and Planned Acts of Kindness are the creation of Lyle Benjamin, Executive Director of 16 Things Kids Can Do, a non-profit educational organization that works for the betterment of kids, people, and the planet through workshops, books, programs and activities designed to help people lead happier, healthier, more successful lives.
+The Karma Constitution and Planned Acts of Kindness are the creation of Lyle Benjamin, Executive Director of 16 Things Kids Can Do, a non-profit educational organization that works for the betterment of kids, people, and the planet through a series of books, workshops, programs and activities all designed to help people lead happier, healthier and more successful lives.

 In order to get people motivated and engaged over the long-term, Benjamin created The Karma Club, where people can level up each month based achieving milestones in different PAK (Planned Acts of Kindness) tasks.
 When members level up, they automatically become eligible for that level’s rewards given away each day for a month, beginning on the first of each month.